joanafbrito/Marvel2/README.md

 - Be able to access this api with a key and using axios
 - Use hooks in my project
 - React Router
+- Being able to finish the project and deploy, even using this api with so many restrictions!!!

 <img src="https://cdn.goliath.com/eyJidWNrZXQiOiJwdWItc3RvcmFnZSIsImtleSI6ImdvbGlhdGgvd3AtY29udGVudC91cGxvYWRzLzIwMTYvMDUvTWFydmVsLVRoZS1BdmVuZ2Vycy5qcGciLCJlZGl0cyI6eyJyZXNpemUiOnsid2lkdGgiOjE2MDAsImhlaWdodCI6OTAyLCJmaXQiOiJjb3ZlciIsImJhY2tncm91bmQiOnsiciI6MCwiZyI6MCwiYiI6MCwiYWxwaGEiOjF9LCJwb3NpdGlvbiI6InRvcCJ9fX0=" alt="Avengers" width="300" align="right"/>